-This course is a continuation of the Introduction to CAD Course.
-Students in Engineering Graphics will work with three-dimensional software to model threads & fasteners, gears, cams, springs, & bearings.
+Prerequisite: Intro to CAD 1/2 credit (2 College Credits) This course is a continuation of the Introduction to CAD Course.
+Students in Engineering Graphics will work with three-dimensional software to model complex parts.
 Assembly & presentation file creation is also discussed.
-Students will have full access to the 3D-printer for prototype designs.
-Creating a part using the 3D-printer is a course expectation.
+Students will have full access to the CNC technologies in the lab (plasma cutter, router, and mill) as well as the laser engraver and 3D printer.
+Creating projects using these tools is a course requirement.